serradura/u-case/README.md

   .on_failure(:invalid) { |result| raise TypeError, result[:msg] }
   .on_failure(:lte_zero) { |result| raise ArgumentError, result[:msg] }

-# The output because it is a success:
+# The output will be:
 #   6

 #=============================#